nent/nent/README.md

 [![jsdelivr](https://badgen.net/badge/jsdelivr/CDN?icon=jsdelivr&color=blue)](https://cdn.jsdelivr.net/npm/@nent/core/+esm)
 [![unpkgd](https://badgen.net/badge/unpkg/CDN)](https://unpkg.com/browse/@nent/core)

-## What is Nent?
+## What is NENT?

-Nent is a library of function-elements (web-components) that add new features aimed for developing web applications.
+NENT is a library of function-elements (web-components) that add new features aimed at developing web applications.

 > 'Nent' comes from the word compo-*nent* and it is the uncreative result of my tech-brain doing 'branding'.

 ## Motivation

-The goal of this project is to empower the next generation of web developers to create web-experiences with less development and deployment friction, within a single semantic-system.
-(Really though, I just needed to make high-performing, lightweight, web-applications quickly -- without complex builds, or frameworks.)
+The goal of this project is to empower the next generation of web developers to create web experiences with less development and deployment friction, within a single semantic-system.
+(Really though, I just needed to make high-performing, lightweight, web-applications quickly -- without complex builds or frameworks.)

 ## Declared Functionality

-Each elements encapsulate a feature or functionality, like routing, dynamic templates, and reusable-partials.
+Each element encapsulates a feature or functionality, like routing, dynamic templates, and reusable-partials.

 Simple web applications could be completely declarative, using HTML semantics.